jg8481/go-language-rpa-tests/README.md

 bash ./run-go-rpa-tests.sh Run-Specific-Tests-Inside-Docker Start-All-Tests bash ./run-go-rpa-tests.sh Run-Specific-Tests-Inside-Docker Manual-Scripted-Tests-In-Docker

-The following command is only used for GitHub Actions CI/CD automation. bash ./run-go-rpa-tests.sh GitHub-CI-Tests-In-Docker
+The following command is designed for GitHub Actions CI/CD automation. bash ./run-go-rpa-tests.sh GitHub-CI-Tests-In-Docker

 The above command can be used with the following 'docker build' and 'docker run' commands.